tomjoht/tomjoht.github.io/_posts/2016/2016-01-04-content-marketing-to-the-rescue-for-thought-leadership.md

 As a technical writer, you have the insight to provide substantial, information rich content that will build relationships with technical audiences.

-Marketing writing without substance is going to come across as empty marketing &mdash; the kind of brochure or product literature that has such as a strong agenda it's almost unreadable.
+Marketing writing without substance is going to come across as empty marketing &mdash; the kind of brochure or product literature that has such a strong agenda it's almost unreadable.

 Imagine if the articles I wrote on this blog were from an outsider's point of view, that is, if I weren't a technical writer facing the same problems as you, but rather a marketer who was just writing about issues in the tech comm industry.
 I doubt I would have many readers.
 The whole reason I can connect with readers is because I'm similar to them &mdash; I'm a technical writer working in the trenches.

 ## My conclusion
 Technical writers should repurpose their information-rich content into content marketing deliverables that can be used to build relationships with potential audiences in the market.
 This content can help establish thought leadership, visibility, and trust with your audience so that when you start releasing and mentioning your 1.0 product, your audience adopts it.

 Making this realization is surely the first step.
 A lot remains, such as finding the *time* to repurpose your help topics when you're barely meeting deadlines for the 5 projects you're already documenting.
+Also, coordinating with Marketing groups in a strategic, organized way is essential.
+(Certainly you can't just go rogue in creating and publishing content by yourself.)

 But I think that converting from a mindset that sees Marketing as "not my responsibility" to a mindset of enthusiastic contribution is the starting point to finding real success for your startup's products.